FedCampus/dyn_flower_android_drf/client/README.md

 Install the app on *physical* Android devices and launch it.

+*Note*: the highest tested JDK version the app supports is 16; it fails to build using JDK 19 on macOS.

 In the user interface, fill in:

 - Device number: a unique number among 1 ~ 10.